5inf/TestPointReport2STL/README.md

     awk -F"," 'NR > 1 {printf "[\"%s\", \"%s\", [%s,%s,0], \"%s\", %s, \"%s\", \"%s\"],\n",$1,$2,substr($3, 1, length($3)-2),substr($4, 1, length($4)-2),$5,$6,$7,$8}' testpointdata.csv

-This script also available in testpointformat.sh.
+This awk script also available as a shell script in the file testpointformat.sh.

 ## Animation
 The script supports OpenSCAD animation for a rough estimate of how the test pins will connect.